evaleev/libint/INSTALL.md

 ## Packagers

-* Decide if you want the Boost preprocessor headers bundled with Libint or if they should be a build-against-time dependency of the C++11 interface.
+* Decide if you want the Boost preprocessor headers bundled with Libint (library install includes copies of Boost headers) or if they should be a build-against-time dependency of the C++11 interface.
 Withhold (bundle) or supply (dependency) Boost detection paths from the library build accordingly.
 FWIW, Conda bundles.
 * Decide if you want the compiled cxx library. something like it is in use in mpqc4